It’s that time of year again when Asian lady beetles invade our homes with the intent of finding a place to shelter from the cold.

 5. Seal Cracks and Crevices

-You’ll want to find and seal up any cracks and crevices where the beetles might be able to sneak into your home.
+You’ll also want to find and seal up any cracks and crevices where the beetles might be able to sneak into your home.

 Caulk or weather stripping are both great options for this.
 A chimney screen can also keep them from coming down your chimney.